dylanlan/dylanlan.github.io/qol.md

 ### Skills / Spells (QoL)
 - Many skills take wayyyy too long to level up to 100/100, yet are still required to master (eg: wind blade).
 Even though the dojo exists, it'd still be nice to trim them down from like 24 hours to 8 hours, or something
 - Essential items for skills/spells should have a minimum guaranteed drop chance.
 Maybe somewhere between 1% to 20%?
 Loot drop chances should be publicly available, and should not change without at least a notice / changelog entry
+- Alternatively, require _more_ items and increase the drop rate.
+Or make certain items a guaranteed drop from special quests

 ### Religion (QoL)
 - Allow everyone to benefit from a mass sermon rewards (regardless of which deity they worship)